 We lost guitarist/vocalist Charlie Monroe to cancer in 1975.
 He joined Bill Monroe in The Monroe Brothers, prior to Bill’s emergence as a bluegrass pioneer.
 Hear them together performing a song that was featured on Andy Griffith a lot here:

 Johnny Cash plays an ex-convict and June Carter is his wife in an episode of the NBC series “Little House On The Prairie” airing on September 27, 1976.

-It was no doubt a fun day in the studio in 1983.
 Ray Charles and George Jones record “We Didn’t See A Thing” with Chet Atkins sitting in on guitar.
 Here’s the legendary duo performing the song live in 1984: